panmanio/panmanio.github.io/en/_posts/2021-04-23-setting-up-vim-for-blogging.markdown

 ## Thesaurus

 Looking for synonyms?
 VIM supports thesaurus, however it has to be configured.
-I was able to configure the built in feature but it needed a hack to handle multi word synonyms and I didn't like that.
-I've decided to install [vim-lexical](https://github.com/preservim/vim-lexical) plugin.
+I was able to configure the built in feature but it needed a [hack](https://www.reddit.com/r/vim/comments/55y53e/allow_spaces_in_thesaurus_entries/) to handle multi word synonyms and I didn't like that.
+I've decided to install [vim-lexical](https://github.com/preservim/vim-lexical) plugin instead.
 Just as the built in feature, the plugin needs a synonyms file to work: grabbed one from [Project Gutenberg](https://www.gutenberg.org/ebooks/3200).
 Tell vim-lexical where the file is and initialize the plugin:

 ```vim